davidalves1/vagrant-dev-env/README.md

 Just run `vagrant up`

 ## Using Nginx
-Open the `Vagrantfile` file, comment the command` config.vm.provision: shell, path: "bootstrap-apache.sh" `at line 53 and uncomment the` config.vm.provision: shell, path: "bootstrap- Nginx.sh "` at line 56
+Open the `Vagrantfile` file, comment the command` config.vm.provision: shell, path: "bootstrap-apache.sh" `at line 53 and uncomment the` config.vm.provision: shell, path: "bootstrap- Nginx.sh "` at line 56, save and run `vagrant up`